 It’s a case study with a different angle.
 The key is to publish a conclusion that is relevant to a broader audience.
 It’s not about you.
 It’s about the truth.

-Example: The A/B Test Results on the Mad Mimi Pricing Page
+Example: Copy Hackers’ A/B Test Results for Mad Mimi

-Copy Hackers has a data driven approach to helping clients.
+Joanna Wiebe and her team at Copy Hackers have a data-driven approach to helping clients.
 They run tests to measure the results of their work.
 Sometimes, they publish the results of those tests.

-There are many benefits to this kind of research:
+There are lots of advantages to this kind of research:

 Note: Since this was one, multiple choice question, it’s really a poll, not a survey.